-Upon appointment, the Agency will provide or coing or portunities and support for members to disclose any conflicts of interest, including (but not limited to)
+Upon appointment, the Agency will provide ongoing opportunities and support for members to disclose any conflicts of interest, including (but not limited to):

-- meeting with a probity advisor upon appointment plus on the advice as required - provision of the Agency's Conflict of Interest policy, and associated declaration form - advanced viewing of the Board calendar highlighting potential Board agenda items - preview of Board meeting agenda, before release opapers - disclosure of interests standing agenda item at Board neeting including a register of declared interest of all members).
+- meeting with a probity advisor upon appointment, plus ongoing advice as required - provision of the Agency's Conflict of Interest policy, and associated declaration form - advanced viewing of the Board calendar highlighting potential Board agenda items - preview of Board meeting agenda, before release of papers - disclosure of interests standing agenda item at Board meeting (including a register of declared interest of all members).

-The Authority approved policy regarding the disclosure and management of conflicts of interest (MPA) Decision 253/06) sets out the expectations, requirements and procedures for the disclosure and management of conflicts of interest by the CEO and part-time members of the Authority.
+The Authority approved policy regarding the disclosure and management of conflicts of interest (MPA Decision 253/06) sets out the expectations, requirements and procedures for the disclosure and management of conflicts of interest by the CEO and part-time members of the Authority.
 The obligations arise from statutory requirements under the: